saramiotto/dncs-lab/README.md

 ## Test results
 To see if the results of our work were correct, we had to test it.
-We have started by using the command `vagrant up` and the we've connected to Host-A or Host-B in order to verify Host-C's reachability from the other two hosts.
-We have done it by using the command `vagrant ssh host-a` or `vagrant ssh host-b`, depending of which host we've chosen to use.
+We've started by using the command `vagrant up` and the we've logged into Host-A or Host-B in order to verify Host-C's reachability from the other two hosts.
+We have done it by using the command `vagrant ssh host-a` or `vagrant ssh host-b`, depending on which host we've chosen to use.
 In the end, we've used the command `curl 192.168.4.2` to make the request.
 As a result, we have obtained the following output :
 ![alt text here](https://github.com/calorechiara/dncs-lab/blob/master/network_img/Final_results.jpg)